BalavigneshRajasekar/Dom-Day3-Task/README.md

 ## Description
-Created a simple for Form where we can enter user details once submitted the form The value must be shown in a Table
+Created a simple Form where we can enter user details once submitted the form The value must be shown in a Table
 ## Tech Stack

 **Client:** HTML, CSS, Bootstrap, Javascript